 For those few people who refused to abandon the problem, if they had any request from Father Christmas it would be for a symmetry-breaking kit – something that would break the symmetry while preserving it.

 The situation required the kind of ingenuity of an Orcadian student from Birsay who had happily stuck photos of his native islands on the wall of his Edinburgh digs with Copydex, which at the time was regarded as proof against just about anything – a problem which his landlady encountered when she decided that the pictures infringed the rules of the house.
 She tried to haul them off the wall and took off a quantity of wallpaper with them, and irately confronted him for his misdeeds.
-Without the slightest appearance of a pause for thought, he said with a kind of calm authority: ‘Oh, what a pity that you didn’t ask me for the Copydex remover.’
+Without the slightest pause for thought, he said with a kind of calm authority: ‘Oh, what a pity that you didn’t ask me for the Copydex remover.’

-Something this was needed with the electroweak interaction – to remove some of the picture-equivalents off the wall without at the same time taking the wallpaper with them.
+Something this was needed with the electroweak interaction – something to remove some of the picture-equivalents off the wall without at the same time taking the wallpaper with them.